Lucyjpjones/lj-fscr/README.md

     - A `carousel` with automatic rotation has been used for the callout banner and to display athlete testimonials.
     - `Card listings` have been used to display links to programmes/products page, and to display the latest blogs.
     - A contact Django `form` has been added to allow the user to easily get in contact with the site owner.
+        - `crispy forms` used for elegant formatting.
         - If the user is logged in, fields; full name and email are pre-populated.
-        - `Toast` success response so reassure the users message was sent successfully.
+        - `Toast` success response to reassure the user that their message was sent successfully.

 - **Meet the Coaches**
     - Navigation `pills` have been used to allow the user to switch between each individual by an image click.